Privacy Policy

 Google Remarketing

 On the legal basis of your consent pursuant to Art.
 6 (1) lit. a GDPR, our website uses the functions of "Google Analytics Remarketing" in conjunction with the cross-device functions of Google AdWords and Google DoubleClick.
 The provider is Google Ireland Ltd. (Gordon House, Barrow Street, Dublin 4, Ireland).
 This feature makes it possible to link the advertising target groups created with Google Analytics Remarketing with the cross-device functions of Google AdWords and Google DoubleClick.
 In this way, interest-based, personalized advertising messages that have been adapted to you depending on your previous usage and surfing behavior on one device (e.g., mobile phone) can also be displayed on another of your devices (e.g., tablet or PC).
 If you have given your consent, Google will link your web and app browsing history to your Google Account for this purpose.
 In this way, the same personalized advertising messages can be displayed on every device on which you sign in with your Google Account.
 To support this feature, Google Analytics collects Google-authenticated user IDs, which are temporarily linked to our Google Analytics data to define and create audiences for cross-device advertising.
+Cookies are deleted after 1 year.
+Google is a certified partner of the EU-US Data Privacy Framework.
+The legal basis for (at least case-by-case) data transfers to the USA is thus an adequacy decision of the European Commission within the meaning of Art.
+45 (3) GDPR, with which the European Commission certifies that the USA has an adequate level of data protection.
 You can permanently object to cross-device remarketing/targeting by deactivating personalized advertising in your Google Account; follow this link here: https://www.google.com/settings/ads/onweb/.
 The summary of the collected data in your Google Account takes place exclusively on the basis of your consent, which you can give or revoke with Google (Art.
 6 (1) lit. a GDPR).
 Further information on Google's data protection can be found at: https://www.google.com/policies/privacy/.
+Learn more about how Google uses personal data: https://business.safety.google/privacy/.

 2.8.
 Integration of other Third-Party Services and Content